Hypermediaisobar/hyperProxy/README.md

 ## Installation

-hyperProxy (or more exactly it's PACServer sub-module and node-mitm-proxy on which hyperProxu currently depends) requires `colors` module.
+hyperProxy (or more exactly it's PACServer sub-module and node-mitm-proxy on which hyperProxy currently depends) requires `colors` module.
 Before you start using hyperProxy, be sure to run:

 ```sh